3 Essential Business Communication Skills Every Leader Needs

 1. A well-crafted 30-second introduction

 Imagine being asked to introduce yourself to a room full of people.
-Would you sound clear and engaging, knowing exactly what to say?
-Or would you wing it, leading to a room of blank faces?
+Would you sound clear and engaging?
+Or would you wing it, end up waffling, and leave the audience staring blankly?

 As a business leader, you know what you do better than anyone.
 But a meandering five-minute explanation won’t cut it.
-You need to refine your message into a 30-second soundbite that captures instant attention.
+You need to communicate your value in a tight message, that captures instant attention.
+No rambling, no listing off your CV.

-A good introduction conveys who you are, whom you help, and what makes you unique.
+A good introduction conveys who you are, who you help, and what makes you unique.
 For example:

 “My name is Ed, I’m the founder of Project Charisma.
 I overcame severe glossophobia to become a professional speaker, actor, and communication trainer.
 Now, I help professionals and leaders conquer their fears and speak with charisma.”